MidnightRide/obsidian_vault/schoolwork/history/study/assesment_task_2_research_task.md

 # Assesment  Task 2 Research Task
-Australian women, and the organizations they worked for, had an important and substantial contribution to the war effort during the First World War.
+Australian women, had an important contribution to the war effort during the First World War, working in several organizations such as the Australian Red Cross and *insert organization here* at the home front.
+These women played an important role in promoting patriotism and urging men to enlist, both oversees and domestic.
+Additionally, women played significant roles in service roels open to women.